miniwangdali/ICG-Homework/Assignment1/assignment1/Readme.md

 ## How to Compile?
 I use Visual Studio to build this solution.
 So I did not write any makefile.
 So if you could use a Visual Studio 2015, it's easy for you to open this solution and build it by using the IDE.
+I put the dependency of OpenGL under the directory of VC of VisualStudio, as below:
+- .h/.cpp IN %VSFileDir/VC/include
+- .lib IN %VSFileDir/VC/lib
+- .dll IN same folder with the executable files